aregtech/areg-sdk/docs/DEVELOP.md

 - The `ServiceClient` is an instance of `Component` and `HelloServiceClientBase`.
 - The service client is created in the **static** method `Component * ServiceClient::CreateComponent(const NERegistry::ComponentEntry & entry, ComponentThread & owner)`.
 - The service client is deleted in the **static** method `void ServiceClient::DeleteComponent(Component & compObject, const NERegistry::ComponentEntry & entry)`.
 - The service client overrides virtual method `bool serviceConnected(bool isConnected, ProxyBase & proxy)` to react on service connect / disconnect events.
-It calls request when service is connected and initiates to quit application when service is disconnected.
+It calls request when service is connected and initiates application quit when service is disconnected.
 * The service client overrides virtual method `void responseHelloService( bool success )` to react on request reply.
-It initiates quit application when service responds.
+It waits 1 second and initiates application quit.
 * The service client overrides virtual method `requestHelloServiceFailed(NEService::eResultType FailureReason)` to make error handling.

+Now there are service provider and service client available, and we can start creating applications using generated codes and using developed classes.

 ### Create and load model

-When service provider and client are created, the developers can decide how to distribute service and client objects.
-In the next examples there is implementation of applications where:
+The developers can decide how to distribute service and client objects.
+The following examples are applications where:
-* The service and the client run in the same thread of the same process.
+- The service and the client run in the same thread of the same process.
-* The service and the client run in the separate threads of the same process.
+- The service and the client run in the separate threads of the same process.
-* The service and the client run in separate processes (_Public_ service case).
+- The service and the client run in separate processes (_Public_ service case).

-Each application is implemented in separate project.
-The distribution of components and relationship between service provider and client is defined in the _model_.
+Each application is created in separate project.
+The distribution of service provider and client is defined in the _model_.
 In the examples, the macro:
-- `BEGIN_MODEL` is a declaration of the model.
+- `BEGIN_MODEL` is declaration of the model with the name.
 There can be multiple models in the application.
-Each model must have unique name.
-- `BEGIN_REGISTER_THREAD` is a declaration of a thread containing name (for example, _Thread1_) and watchdog timeout in milliseconds.
-The timeout `NECommon::WATCHDOG_IGNORE` ignores the watchdog.
+- `BEGIN_REGISTER_THREAD` is declaration of component thread with name and watchdog timeout (value `NECommon::WATCHDOG_IGNORE` ignores the watchdog).
+Service providers and service clients run in _component thread_.
-- `BEGIN_REGISTER_COMPONENT` is a declaration of a component with role name (for example, `"ServiceComponent"`) and the component object to instantiate (for example, `ServiceComponent`) and the component should have static methods `CreateComponent` and `DeleteComponent`.
+- `BEGIN_REGISTER_COMPONENT` is declaration of servicing component with _role_ name and the class name.
-- `REGISTER_IMPLEMENT_SERVICE` is a declaration of provided service interface.
-The component may provide more service interfaces and each must be listed in `REGISTER_IMPLEMENT_SERVICE` macro.
+- `REGISTER_IMPLEMENT_SERVICE` is declaration of provided service interface.
+Each provided service must be listed separately in `REGISTER_IMPLEMENT_SERVICE` macro.
-- `REGISTER_DEPENDENCY` is a declaration of service dependency, i.e. it is a declaration of service client.
-The macro requires declaration of service _role_ name instead of _service interface_ name.
-Because the application may have multiple instances of the same service interface and they differ by _role_ name.
+- `REGISTER_DEPENDENCY` is a declaration of service client, which is dependent on service provider.
+The dependency is not the service interface name, but the _role_ name of the servicing component where the service provider belongs.
+Each dependency must be listed separately in `REGISTER_DEPENDENCY` macro.

 #### Model with single thread

 > 💡 The sources of this example are available in the file [./onethread/src/main.cpp](../examples/00_helloservice/onethread/src/main.cpp).

-An example to demonstrate how to design a model and start application that contains service provider and service client running in the same thread of the same process.
-It acts as a _Local_ service:
+*An example to demonstrate design of a model where service provider and service client run in the same thread:*
-- Create `onethread/src` subfolder in the `helloservice`
+- Create `onethread/src` subdirectory in the `helloservice`
-- Create the `main.cpp` file to implement the _model_ and `main()` function.
+- Create the `main.cpp` file to design the _model_ and implement `main()` function.

 ```cpp
 /**